TalkingQuickly/capistrano-3-rails-template/README.md

 ## Overview

-This is a sample configuration for deploying Ruby on Rails applications.
+This is a sample configuration for deploying Ruby on Rails applications with Capistrano 3.1 including Zero Downtime Deployment with Unicorn and Sidekiq background Workers.

 ## Usage